brajeshwar/brajeshwar.github.io/_posts/2005/2005-10-26-in-search-of-the-one-true-layout.md

----
-layout: post
-title: In search of the One True Layout
+# In search of the One True Layout
----

 [Position is Everything](http://www.positioniseverything.net/) has a comprehensive, exhaustive, detailed article on [In search of the One True Layout](http://www.positioniseverything.net/articles/onetruelayout/).